shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/schedule-an-availability-lookup.md

 ---
 title: Schedule an Availability Lookup
-description: Send a report immediately or on a recurring schedule after emailing it to yourself or designated recipients. ms.date: 11/07/2023 ms.custom: yield-analytics-ui
+description: This article provides instructions to schedule an availability lookup.
+You can send a report immediately or on a recurring schedule. ms.date: 11/07/2023 ms.custom: yield-analytics-ui
 ---